CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 1. `Ecutwfc`:

 In plane-wave DFT calculations, one should use a plane-wave energy cutoff that is sufficiently high such that the computed energy for a sample system is stable with respect to this cutoff.

-We modify the above python script varying 'dd' variable.
+You can modify the above python script by varying 'wfc' variable from 10 to 60 (in Ry unit).
+Move to the directory `ecut`.
+Therein you will find a python script, `ecut.py`.
+This script will write QE input files with different value of a plane-wave energy cutoff.

 ```
+# Range of cutoff energies for wavefunctions
-wfcs = range(10, 10, 60)
+wfcs = range(10, 70, 10)

+# Write the input file for QE calculation using ASE's write() function
 for wfc in wfcs:

     input_qe = {
-        'calculation': 'scf',             # Type of calculation (self-consistent field)
+        'calculation': 'scf',
-        'outdir': './',                   # Output directory
+        'outdir': './',
-        'pseudo_dir': './',               # Directory for pseudopotential files
+        'pseudo_dir': './',
-        'tprnfor': '.true.',              # Print forces in output
+        'tprnfor': '.true.',
-        'tstress': '.true.',              # Print stress tensor in output
+        'tstress': '.true.',
         'system': {
-            'ecutwfc': wfc,               # Cutoff energy for wavefunctions (30 Ry)
+            'ecutwfc': wfc,
-            'input_dft': 'PBE',           # Exchange-correlation functional (PBE)
+            'input_dft': 'PBE',
         },
         'electrons': {
-            'mixing_beta': 0.5,           # Mixing parameter for electron density (0.5)
+            'mixing_beta': 0.5,
-            'electron_maxstep': 1000      # Maximum number of electron iterations (1000)
+            'electron_maxstep': 1000
         },
     }

-    ase.io.write('pw-si-' + str(wfc) + '.in', bulk_si, format='espresso-in',input_data=input_qe, pseudopotentials=pseudopotentials,tstress=True, tprnfor=True)
+    write('pw-si-' + str(wfc) + '.in', bulk_si, format='espresso-in', input_data=input_qe,
+          pseudopotentials=pseudopotentials, kpts=kpoints, koffset=offset, tstress=True, tprnfor=True)

 ```

-Move to the directory `ecut`.
-Therein you will find a shell script, `run_ecut.sh`.
-This script will write copies of `../si.in` here with modified values of `ecutwfc` and run the calculations.
 In other words, we are exploring how the number of plane-waves (basis set size) affects the energy and time to solution.
-Run this script doing `./run_ecut.sh`.

-accordingly, we should make a change in the job script file.
+Accordingly, we should make a change in the job script file as well runing iterative loop for different calculation with different values of cutoff energy.

 ```
 for i in `seq 0 99`